tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Baking
 ~~~~~~

-Baking is the action of signing and publishing a block.
+Baking is the action of producing and signing a block.
-In Bitcoin, the right to publish a block is associated with solving a
+In Bitcoin, the right to produce a block is associated with solving a
 proof-of-work puzzle.
-In Tezos, the right to publish a block in
+In Tezos, the right to produce a block in
 cycle ``n`` is assigned to a randomly selected roll in a randomly
 selected roll snapshot from cycle ``n-PRESERVED_CYCLES-2``.